 Capital Boulevard and Peace Street Interchange

-The diamond-style interchange at Capital Boulevard and Peace Street would be replaced with a proposed square loop interchange – Alternative P5 – that will use Johnson Street and Harrington Street (which will be extended to Peace Street) in the southwest quadrant.
+The diamond-style interchange currently at Capital Boulevard and Peace Street will be replaced with what's called a "square loop" interchange – Alternative P5 – that will use Johnson Street and Harrington Street (which will be extended to Peace Street) in the southwest quadrant.
 A new diamond-style ramp will be added in the southeast quadrant and another diamond-style ramp will replace the ramp in the northeast quadrant.

 Bike lanes will be added to Peace Street between the interchange ramp termini, and sidewalks will be widened to 14 feet along Peace Street and most of the square loop.

 Capital Boulevard and Wade Avenue Interchange

 The "trumpet-style" interchange – Alternative W-Base – at Capital Boulevard and Wade Avenue will be replaced with a new trumpet-style interchange.
 The new ramps are next to the existing ramps so that traffic can continue to use the interchange during most of construction.